Efficient Scaling of LLM Training with Flexible Context Parallelism: Method

 \subsection{Cost Estimation}

 \textbf{Memory Estimation.} The memory consumption consists of two primary components: model states and activations.
-For model states, we use ZeRO-3 redundancy elimination~\cite{ZeRO2020}, and the model state memory $\text{M}_{ms}$ remains constant per rank.
+For model states, the model state memory $\text{M}_{ms}$ remains constant per rank.
 For activations, CP partitions each sequence $s_k$ evenly into $d_p$ chunks along the sequence dimension.
-Thus, for a CP group $\mathcal{C}_p$, the memory consumption is estimated as:
+Thus, for a CP group $C_p$, the memory consumption is estimated as:

 where $\text{M}_{token}$ represents the activation memory per token.